 7. Bordernese

-Parents: Bernese Mountain Dog x Border Collie mix
+Parents: Berner x Border Collie mix

 Keep in mind that these dogs will likely inherit the thick and fluffy coat of the Bernese Mountain Dog.
 With that said, they’re best suited for colder climates.